mangala-karunarathne/mangala-karunarathne/README.md

 👀 I’m interested in Web development, web design and doing youtube tutorials.

-💞️ I’m working as a Software Engineering Intern at Block Stars PVT Ltd.
+💞️ I’m working as a Associate Software Engineer at Block Stars PVT Ltd.

-🌱 I graduated from University of Ruhuna, specializing in Civil Engineering.
+🌱 Graduated from Faculty of Engineering, University of Ruhuna and specializing in Civil Engineering.

-💞️ I’m looking to collaborate in the software engineering field.

 📫 How to reach me
 Gmail -mangalaicc@gmail.com